 - Students, faculty, and staff at public health and educational training institutes in 11 provinces

 - Inmates in the prison systems of five provinces

-Funded by CDC/PEPFAR, this project promotes HIV prevention in two distinct communities—the students, staff, and faculty of training institutes and inmates of the Mozambican prison system—by providing counseling and testing and promoting behavior change.
-In partnership with the Ministry of Health, the project has initiated the development of a behavioral and epidemiological surveillance system of key populations.
-A gender-based violence component has also been integrated into the project.
+Funded by CDC/PEPFAR, this project promoted HIV prevention in two distinct communities—the students, staff, and faculty of training institutes and inmates of the Mozambican prison system—by providing counseling and testing and promoting behavior change.
+In partnership with the Ministry of Health, the project initiated the development of a behavioral and epidemiological surveillance system of key populations.
+A gender-based violence component was also integrated into the project.

-Pathfinder's HIV prevention work with training institutes extends to 11 provinces.
-The involvement, guidance, and leadership of the institute directorates have been crucial for the success of the project.
-The project is being implemented in 23 pre-service institutes, where each class has two peer educators who work with colleagues to raise awareness on the importance of HIV prevention, counseling, and testing.
+Pathfinder's HIV prevention work with training institutes extended to 11 provinces.
+The involvement, guidance, and leadership of the institute directorates was crucial to the success of the project.
+The project was implemented in 23 pre-service institutes, where each class had two peer educators who work with colleagues to raise awareness on the importance of HIV prevention, counseling, and testing.
 In the past six months, more than 600 students, teachers, and non-teaching staff were trained to promote HIV prevention behaviors.
-As a result of communication activities, more than 760 students have undergone counseling and testing, and subsequently learned their serostatus.
+As a result of communication activities, more than 760 students underwent counseling and testing, and subsequently learned their serostatus.

 Today there are 15,415 inmates in the Mozambican prison system, 98 percent of them men.
 Though evidence of the impact of HIV in prisons is limited, a preliminary report from Mozambique’s Ministry of Justice, released in 2013, reveals that HIV prevalence among inmates may reach 24 percent—nearly three times the rate of the general adult male population.